 In 2015, Andrew Clark, the Director of Choral Activities at Harvard University, commissioned me to complete Mozart’s unfinished Requiem fragment in the style of Mozart.
 In the summer of 2017, I conducted a first performance at Harvard University (Boston Globe article) and in Peterborough, NH, as part of the Monadnock Music festival (The Keene Sentinel article).
 But I continued to research and work on the completion.

 In 2019, the (almost) final result was presented at the Rheingau Musik Festival in Kloster Eberbach, and subsequently recorded for Coviello Classics , with soloists Gabriela Scherer, Anke Vondung, Tilman Lichdi, and Tobias Berndt, Chorwerk Ruhr, and Concerto Köln conducted by Florian Helgath.
+The edition offers very few alternate movement scenarios and instrumentation options, all of which cannot be ruled out against each other, providing performers with choices.
+Consequently, the recording presents only one possible rendition.

 In July 2022, Bärenreiter published the edition, which had been delayed due to the Corona pandemic.
 A comprehensive accompanying study titled “Fact and Fiction” was also released as a downloadable PDF.
 As a center-piece, the full score includes a source-critical edition of Mozart’s Requiem fragment (hence the label URTEXT edition), with the completion serving as an alternative to Süßmayr’s version.
 Scores and vocal scores sold out within just a few months, resulting in the second edition being published the same year.
 The accompanying study Fact and Fiction will soon be released as an e-book.
 Links to more information about my studies on Mozart’s Requiem and my attempt to complete it can be found here.